Back to SwitchBot Guides

 Check Curtain Weight and Battery

 If your curtains are very heavy, the motor might struggle, leading to slippage.
-Ensure the total weight of your curtain is within the SwitchBot Curtain 3's specified limits.
+Make sure the total weight of your curtain is within the SwitchBot Curtain 3's specified limits.
 Also, a low battery can reduce motor torque.
-Fully charge the device or replace its batteries to ensure maximum power.
+Fully charge the device or replace its batteries to make sure maximum power.

 Needed for this step